miloserdev/openbmc/poky/documentation/kernel-dev/concepts-appx.rst

    yocto-kernel-cache/ktypes/base/hardware.kcf
    yocto-kernel-cache/bsp/qemu-ppc32/hardware.kcf

+The following list
-Here are explanations for the various files:
+provides explanations for the various files:

 -  ``hardware.kcf``: Specifies a list of kernel Kconfig files that contain hardware options only.